 Student Learning Outcomes

-- Demonstrate the knowledge and skills necessary for entry-level occupational therapy practice across a variety of practice areas (Occupational Performance Foundations).
+- Demonstrate the knowledge and skills necessary for entry-level occupational therapy practice across a variety of practice areas.
+(Occupational Therapy Foundations)

-- Engage in contemporary critical thinking for client-centered care that incorporates evidence-based decision making in the practice of occupational therapy, documentation of outcomes, and the generation of new knowledge (Scholarly Inquiry and Evidence-based Practice).
+- Engage in contemporary critical thinking that incorporates evidence-based decision making in the practice of occupational therapy and the generation of new knowledge.
+(Scholarly Inquiry and Evidence-based Practice)

-- Practice as autonomous clinicians who utilize authentic and ethical occupational therapy approaches in the spirit of collaboration as an integral member of inter-professional care teams (Authentic and Ethical Occupation-based Practice).
+- Practice as autonomous clinicians who utilize authentic, occupation-based, and ethical approaches for client-centered care as an integral member of inter-professional teams.
+(Authentic and Ethical Occupation-based Practice)

-- Adopt a servant-leadership identity to engage in lifelong learning through active participation in professional development activities including continuing education, post-graduate education, clinical specialty, advanced certification, local/regional/national presentations, and research activities (Professional Leadership).
+- Demonstrate a commitment to servant-leadership through active participation in professional development activities including continuing education, post-graduate education, clinical specialty, advanced certification, local/regional/national presentations, and research activities.
+(Professional Leadership)

-- Demonstrate a commitment to promoting participation, health, wellness, disease prevention, and access to care in the clinical settings and communities they serve (Community-Engaged Clinical Education).
+- Engage in activities to support the promotion of health, wellness, disease prevention, and access to care in clinical settings and the communities they serve.
+(Community-Engaged Clinical Education)